DionneMaguire/portfolio1/README.md

 - I went with the same fonts as Love Running, they are clear and easy to read, these are from Font Awesome.
 - I used this video on CSS grid to help me with the product section of the home page CSS Grid Tutorial: Responsive Design Examples.
 - I also used information from this video on youtube https://www.youtube.com/watch?v=9zBsdzdE4sM about css grid.
-- I used the Love Running Project to help with the process of setting up the Three Teds.
+- I used the Love Running Project to help with the process of setting up The Three Teds.
 - I used w3schools.com website to help with creating and styling the textarea.
 - I used https://blog.duda.co/responsive-google-maps-for-your-website to add the google map.
 - I used http://crushpixel.com for my hero image.